U.S. healthcare profit outlook brightens on Obamacare, drug prices

 Biotechnology companies, which were top victims in the sell-off of so-called momentum stocks earlier this year, are the biggest contributors to the gain.

 Biotechs are benefiting from pricing power, as more of their blockbuster drugs come on the market, analysts said.
-The U.S. Food and Drug Administration approved 27 drugs last year and 39 in 2012, the most of any year except 1996.
+The U.S. Food and Drug Administration approved 39 drugs last year, the most of any year except 1996.

 "They're all in the midst of launching or have launched new products that are head and shoulders above the existing products out there, and they're getting the pricing and the demand," said David Heupel, senior healthcare analyst at Thrivent Investment Management, in Minneapolis.